BMukhtar/smartkeyboard/CONTRIBUTING.md

 ## Adding a new keyboard layout

-Adding a layout to FlorisBoard is very simple and does not require any coding skills, although you should understand the basics of the JSON syntax (it is very easy though by just looking at some other layout files).
+Adding a layout to SmartKeyboard is very simple and does not require any coding skills, although you should understand the basics of the JSON syntax (it is very easy though by just looking at some other layout files).
 Most of the time is enough to look at the existing layout files, but the following attempts to help you in creating layouts from scratch.